 Words, gruesome injuries, and some aliens are to be seen and heard in season number two for Theatre 502 this summer and fall.

 During its 2012 season, Theatre 502 will present three shows: Futura (June), Gruesome Playground Injuries (August), and The Aliens (October).
-All performances are to happen inside the Victor Jory Theatre at Actors Theatre, located at 316 West Main Street
+All performances are to happen inside the Victor Jory Theatre at Actors Theatre, located at 316 West Main Street in downtown Louisville.

 The season begins this Friday with Futura, a thriller set in the future where words become actions.
 In the future, the author loses all control over words, and a lecture of typography has deadly consequences.